ccverak/carloscastellanos.dev/content/posts/2018-08-15-serverless-demystified.md

 * Analyze Per Per Usage plans and required response latencies for the type of application you are building to avoid problems in the future.

-* Hands down for Domain Driven Design.
+* Embrace Domain Driven Design.
 Understanding your product and solving problems is the ultimate goal and the most important things to make your product succeed.

 Good to have: